Jose Canseco

-José Canseco Capas Jr. (born July 2, 1964), nicknamed Parkway Jose, Mr. 40-40 and El Cañonero Cubano (The Cuban Cannon), is a Cuban-American former Major League Baseball (MLB) outfielder and designated hitter.
+José Canseco Capas Jr. (born July 2, 1964) is a Cuban-American former professional baseball outfielder and designated hitter who played 17 seasons in Major League Baseball (MLB).
 During his time with the Oakland Athletics, he established himself as one of the premier power hitters in the game.
 He won the Rookie of the Year (1986), and Most Valuable Player award (1988), and was a six-time All-Star.
-Canseco is a two-time World Series champion with the Oakland A's (1989) and the New York Yankees (2000).
+Canseco is a two-time World Series champion with the Oakland Athletics (1989) and the New York Yankees (2000).

-In 1988 Canseco became the first player in Major League Baseball history to hit 40 home runs and steal 40 bases in one season.
-He won the Silver Slugger award four times: three as an AL outfielder (1988, 1990, 1991), and once as a designated hitter (1998).
-He ranks fourth all time in A's history with 254 home runs and is one of 14 players in MLB history with 400 home runs and 200 stolen bases.
-Despite many injuries during the later part of his career, Canseco averaged 40 home runs, 120 RBIs and 102 runs scored every 162 games, playing a total of 1887 games in 17 seasons with seven different teams.
+In 1988, Canseco became the first player in MLB history to hit 40 home runs and steal 40 bases in one season.
+He won the Silver Slugger Award four times: three as an American League (AL) outfielder (1988, 1990, 1991), and once as a designated hitter (1998).
+He ranks fourth all-time in Athletics history with 254 home runs and is one of 14 players in MLB history with 400 home runs and 200 stolen bases.
+Despite many injuries during the later part of his career, Canseco averaged 40 home runs, 120 runs batted in, and 102 runs scored every 162 games, playing a total of 1,887 games in 17 seasons with seven different teams.
+His 462 career home runs are the 12th-highest total in AL history and the 2nd most in MLB history for a player with less than 2,000 games played.
+For the length of his career (1985-2001) Canseco had the 3rd most home runs in Major League Baseball, behind only Mark McGwire (583) and Barry Bonds (567).

 Canseco admitted using performance-enhancing drugs during his major-league playing career, and in 2005 wrote a tell-all book, Juiced: Wild Times, Rampant 'Roids, Smash Hits & How Baseball Got Big, in which he said that the vast majority of MLB players use steroids.
-After retiring from Major League Baseball, he also competed in boxing and mixed martial arts.
+After retiring from MLB, he also competed in boxing and mixed martial arts.

 Early life

-Canseco was born in Havana, Cuba, the son of Jose Sr. and Barbara Canseco.
+Canseco was born in Havana, Cuba, the son of José Sr. and Barbara Canseco.
 He has a twin brother, Ozzie Canseco, who is also a former major league player.
-When Fidel Castro came into power in 1959, Jose Sr., a territory manager for the oil and gasoline corporation Esso as well as a part-time English teacher, lost his job and eventually his home.
-The family was allowed to leave Cuba in 1965, when the twins were barely 1 year old, and settled in the Miami area, where Jose Sr. became a territory manager for another oil and gasoline concern, Amoco, and a part-time security guard.
+When Fidel Castro came into power in 1959, José Sr., a territory manager for the oil and gasoline corporation Esso as well as a part-time English teacher, lost his job and eventually his home.
+The family was allowed to leave Cuba in 1965, when the twins were barely one year old, and settled in the Miami area, where José Sr. became a territory manager for another oil and gasoline company, Amoco.

-The younger Jose Canseco played baseball at Miami Coral Park High School, where he failed to make the varsity team until his senior year.
-He was named Most Valuable Player of the junior varsity team in his junior year, and of the varsity team the following year.
+Canseco played baseball at Miami Coral Park High School, where he failed to make the varsity team until his senior year.
+He was named Most Valuable Player of the junior varsity team in his junior year and of the varsity team the following year.
 He graduated in 1982.